...does he even know what he's doing?

 (They turn around)

-- One of the Nightmare Dreams from the Avatar The Last Airbender episode "Nightmares and Daydreams" featured Toph without any eyes◊.
-It was creepy.
+- One of the Nightmare Dreams from the Avatar: The Last Airbender episode "Nightmares and Daydreams" featured a vision of Toph without any eyes◊.
+An especially creepy instance, partly due to coming from one of the more lighthearted episodes.

 - Many characters from Veggie Tales don't have eyes.
 Most cover them with hats, Pa Grape switches between glasses and hats.